 It’s Critical When Necessary

 But, even in highlighting documentaries like “Paris Is Burning” or talking about “Pose,” there is a reminder that they represent progress, but still have room to grow.
 “Pose,” for example, is noted to lack Black transmen and is continuing the erasure of their identity.
-“Boys Don’t Cry” is brought up for its depiction of a transman, but also the film omitting a Black ally of Brandon.
+“Boys Don’t Cry” is brought up for its depiction of a trans-man, but also the film omitting a Black ally named Brandon who was part of the source material’s story.

 And with being critical of even the best shows and movies, you are forced to see that while always appreciative of getting more, and getting better, it doesn’t mean television has peaked when focusing on marginalized voices.